2015 Scottish Women's Cup

-The 2015 SWF Scottish Cup is the national cup competition in Scottish women's football.
-All teams in the Scottish Women's Football League and Premier League are eligible to enter.
+The 2015 SWF Scottish Cup was the 44th official edition (46th overall) of the main national cup competition in Scottish women's football.
+All teams in the Scottish Women's Football League and Premier League were eligible to enter.

 Format

 Teams are either drawn into the preliminary round or receive a bye, so that there are 20 matches to play in the first round.
 The 20 winners then are joined by the 12 Premier League teams in the second round.

 Preliminary round

 34 of 57 teams drawn into the preliminary round.
 23 received a bye to the first round.

 First round

 Second round

 The 12 Premier League teams enter the Cup in this round.

 Third round

 Seven Premier League teams remain.
 Played 9 August 2015.

 Quarter-finals

 Four Premier League teams remain, Cumbernauld play in the SWFL 1st Division (level 2), Motherwell, Kilmarnock and Rangers U-20s play in the SWFL 2nd division (3rd level in general).
 Played on 11 and 13 September.